ridleytech/blockchain-realestate/README.md

 - Citations/Sources displayed for grounded responses
 - Server-side rate limiting and optional Bedrock Guardrails for safer output

+For detailed setup, testing steps, and the full list of document types searched in RAG, see: [README_BEDROCK.md](README_BEDROCK.md).

 ## 🛠️ Tech Stack

 ### Frontend